-- Children in the workplace create a potential liability for the department and the University;
+- The workplace is not always well suited and may put the child at risk for injury and create a potential liability for employees, the department and the university.

-- Children in the workplace disrupt the workplace both for the employee with the child and for others in the work unit,
+- Children in the workplace may disrupt the workplace for the employee and for others in the work unit.

 Special occasions that are employer-sanctioned and at which attendance by children is encouraged should be coordinated with and approved by the employee's supervisor.
 The employee's schedule for that day should take the child's presence into consideration to eliminate potential hazards.